Fully Funded MFA Programs

 Benefits Offered: Tuition

-The University of Cincinnati is home to a thriving creative writing program that features the talents of distinguished award-winning writers.
-The school was originally founded in 1819, and the English graduate program at the University of Cincinnati has been an important part of it for more than 100 years, being one of the first to offer a sophisticated graduate curriculum.
-Students are able to focus their studies on four main areas: creative writing, literary and cultural studies, professional writing, and rhetoric and composition.
+The University of Cincinnati is home to a thriving creative writing program that features the talents of distinguished award winning writers.
+Established in 1819 the University of Cincinnati's English graduate program has held a significant position within the institution for over a century, as one of the earliest to provide an advanced graduate curriculum.
+Students have the option to concentrate their pursuits within four primary domains: creative writing, literary and cultural studies, professional writing, and rhetoric and composition.
 Funding is based on academic credit, and the school offers a University Graduate Scholarship that awards financial aid based on academic merit.
 The graduate assistantship award provides a stipend in addition to a UGS award.
 Students will be required to teach one section of English Composition per term, with three office hours each week (in total, working for approximately 20 hours per week).

 University of Virginia